 Titanium is more durable because it’s a stronger alloy than stainless steal.
 This means the needles will last longer and the sharpness won’t blunt as quickly.
-However, it comes with the major caveat of being less sanitary.
-Titanium isn’t as sterile as stainless steel, and as such requires more cleanliness.
+However, titanium isn’t as sterile as stainless steel, and as such requires more cleanliness.

 Stainless steel on the other hand, is sharper and inherently more sterile, but blunts more quickly.
 In my opinion, stainless steel is the way to go.
-The fact that I’ve yet to encounter a study where researchers used titanium needles confirms my bias.
-There’s also reason why all medical professionals, tattoo artists, and acupuncturists use.
+It’s what medical professionals, tattoo artists, and acupuncturists use.
 But if you can’t find them, it’s really not that important.

-So don’t listen to the garbage coming from companies about how titanium needles are somehow better… and uh, coincidentally more expensive.
+And don’t listen to the garbage coming from companies about how either one is somehow better and will produce greater results.

 1. Never Roll Over Active Acne.